-9. The complainants have a second plea: breach of the principle of equality between Centre staff members.
-They observe that at least since 1970, when the Centre gave a fair number of permanent appointments, the factual situation of the Italian staff has been no different from the others'.
+10. The complainants have a second plea: breach of the principle of equality between Centre staff members.
+They observe that at least since 1970 and 1971, when the Centre gave the complainants and others permanent appointments, the factual situation of the Italian staff has been no different from the others'.